aliman80/aliman80.github.io/index.md

 ## News

+- **[July.
+2025]** Our paper FusionSort: Enhanced Cluttered Waste Segmentation with Advanced Decoding and Comprehensive Modality Optimization is accepted in  IEEE/IBCAST 2025.
 - **[Nov.
 2024]** Our paper COSNet: A Novel Semantic Segmentation Network using Enhanced Boundaries in Cluttered Scenes is accepted in  IEEE/CVF WACV 2025.
 - **[Oct.
 2024]** Our paper " FANet: Feature Amplification Network for Semantic Segmentation in Cluttered Background is accepted in IEEE ICIP 2024.
 - **[June.
 2023]** Our paper " CLIPDecoder: ZeroShot Multilabel Classification using Multimodal CLIP Aligned Representations accepted in IEEE/ICCV Workshop.!